dkoval/k8sfun/README.md

 - Creates a new k3s single-node k3s cluster named `k8sfun`.
 - Configures k3s's API-Server to listen on port `6443` with that port mapped to the host machine.
-- Publishes ports `80` and `443` to the host machine and maps them to the k3s virtual loadbalancer so that we can send external web traffic (http and https) to the cluster.
+- Publishes ports `80` and `443` to the host machine and maps them to the k3s virtual loadbalancer so that we can send external web traffic (`http` and `https`) to the cluster.
 - Mounts `/path/to/k3s/manifests` directory on the host machine mounts to `/var/lib/rancher/k3s/server/manifests` so that k8s manifest files can be dropped in here for automatic deployment.
 - Mounts `/path/to/k3s/storage` directory from the host machine to `/var/lib/rancher/k3s/storage` as this is the default directory k3s stores data in.
 We can create k8s [Persistent Volume Claims](https://kubernetes.io/docs/concepts/storage/persistent-volumes) and they will be created here on the host machine.
 - `--k3s-server-arg` argument passes `--no-deploy=traefik` flag to k3s when the cluster is created preventing the default Traefik 1.x ingress controller from being installed.
-We are going install Traefik Proxy 2.x, which is a huge improvement over Traefik 1.x, next.
+We are going install Traefik Proxy v2, which is a huge improvement over Traefik v1, next.

-Install Traefik Proxy 2.x packaged as a Helm [chart](https://containous.github.io/traefik-helm-chart).
+Install Traefik Proxy v2 packaged as a Helm [chart](https://containous.github.io/traefik-helm-chart).

 ```shell
 helm repo add traefik https://containous.github.io/traefik-helm-chart